weluse/hyperagent/README.md

 ### Attributes

-Attributes are exposed as the `props` object on the Agent instance:
+Attributes are exposed as the `props` object on the Resource instance:

 ```javascript
 var welcome = root.props.welcome;